Is down's syndrome hereditary

 Is Acute Myeloid Leukemia Hereditary?

+This is called “mosaicism.
 In the spongy tissue of the long bones ( bone marrow ), stem cells are constantly dividing and maturing into new blood cells. some characteristic physical features.
 Chromosome 21 is the smallest .Acute myeloid leukemia is a cancer of the blood cells.
 The abnormal cell division that results in the syndrome typically occurs spontaneously, not because of any specific genetic trigger in the cells.
 Next in Down Syndrome Guide.Each year, about 6,000 babies born in the United States have Down syndrome.
 Only around 5% of cases are due to translocation.Translocation Down syndrome: This type occurs when an extra part or a whole extra chromosome 21 is present, but it’s attached or “translocated” to a different chromosome rather than being a separate chromosome 21.
-Most people have 46 total chromosomes (23 pairs) in every cell in their body.
 Understanding of the mechanism of leukemia development in these .

 Types of Trisomy: Causes and Symptoms

 People with Down syndrome have an extra chromosome that impacts their looks and their ability to think, learn, and reason.Down syndrome is a genetic disorder caused when abnormal cell division results in an extra full or partial copy of chromosome 21.While it is usually not inherited, understanding how it is passed on can be helpful for those affected by the condition.Translocation Down syndrome happens when an extra copy of chromosome 21 is attached to another chromosome.
 This XY chromosome pair includes the X chromosome from the egg and the Y chromosome from the sperm.
-It is well known that the extra chromosome 21 originates from the mother in more than 90% of cases, the incidence increases with maternal age and there is a high recurrence in young women.
+Mosaic Down syndrome: This type is rare, and it happens when some cells have an extra chromosome 21, but others have the .

 Genetics.
 Genotype - online presentation